Early Years Foundation Stage (EYFS)

 Speech and Language

 We are passionate about providing a language rich environment that encourages an increase in development in children’s communication and language.
 EYFS staff work closely with, and receive training from, the Speech & Language Service.
-Ginger Bear groups are run by staff and one-to-one support is given to those children who need it.
+Nuffield Early Language Intervention (NELI) is an evidence-based oral language intervention for children in nursery and reception who show weakness in their oral language skills and who are therefore at risk of experiencing difficulty with reading.
+EYFS staff are NELI trained; NELI assessments are carried out during the first half-term and interventions begin after October half-term.

 Impact